-(n) Applications and redemptions
+(o) Applications and redemptions

 Applications received for units in the Fund are recorded net of any entry fees, if any, as a payable prior to the issue of units in the Fund.
 Redemptions from the Fund are recorded gross of any exit fees payable after the cancellation of units redeemed.
+The Responsible Entity of the Fund does not currently impose any entry fees on applications and exit fees on redemptions.